vreturn/sense/README.md

-_"I bet they're both laughing about this"_ - M.M.
+_"I bet they're both laughing about this"_ - M

 ## It happened gradually.